pulkit-dev/user-management-app/README.md

 └── README.md
 ```

+## Challenges & Improvements
+### Challenges
+- Handling API errors and simulating backend operations with JSONPlaceholder.
+- Designing a responsive and intuitive UI within limited time.

+### Improvements
+- Implement actual backend integration for persistent data storage.
+- Add pagination or infinite scrolling for large datasets.
+- Enhance the UI with a modern CSS framework like Tailwind or Material-UI.
+- Write unit tests using Jest or React Testing Library.

+## License
+This project is open-source and available under the MIT License.

 ---

-## Assumptions
-- The JSONPlaceholder API is used only for demonstration and does not persist data.
-- User details like "Department" are represented by the `company.name` field from the API.

----

-## Challenges
-- **Mock API Limitations**: JSONPlaceholder doesn't persist data, so changes are temporary.
-- **Error Handling**: Managing edge cases like network failures required additional checks.

----

-## Possible Improvements
-- Implement pagination or infinite scrolling for the user list.
-- Add unit tests using a library like Jest.
-- Enhance the UI for better accessibility (e.g., keyboard navigation).
-- Use a state management library like Redux for larger-scale applications.

----

-## Dependencies
-- React: For building the UI.
-- Axios: For handling HTTP requests.
+Developed by Pulkit Patodia.